 - Endpoint Directory: The directory on the Globus Endpoint containing the files.

-- Once all of the above parts are configured, the Transfer button will appear on the File Transfer grid.
-Once you select some files from the list, the button will be enabled.
+- Once all of the above parts are configured, the Transfer link will appear on the File Transfer menu bar.
+Once you select at least one file, the link will be enabled.

 Set Up for Testing

 When testing the file transfer module on a development server, you may need to make the following configuration changes: